-In New Mexico, divorce is also referred to as the “dissolution of marriage,” so you may see that term used in divorce paperwork or on court websites.
+In New Mexico, the law refers to divorce as the dissolution of marriage, so you may see that term used in paperwork or on court websites.
 The spouse that files for (requests) divorce is called the “petitioner," and the other spouse is the “respondent.”

-New Mexico does have a residency requirement, so at least one spouse must be a New Mexico resident for at least 60 days prior to the filing of the divorce. (§ 40-4-5 NMSA, 1978 (2017).)
+New Mexico does have a residency requirement, so at least one spouse must be a New Mexico resident for at least 180 days before the filing of the divorce. (§ 40-4-5 NMSA, 1978 (2017).)

 To begin the divorce process, the petitioner must complete one of two forms: a "Petition for the Dissolution of Marriage Without Children," or a "Petition for Dissolution of Marriage With Children" (if the family has children under 19 who are still in high school).

-You can find both of these forms on the New Mexico State Judiciary Self Representation Website for Family Law (see the Helpful Resources section below)
+You can find both of these forms on the New Mexico State Judiciary Website.

-Once the petition and an "Information Sheet" are completed, the petitioner files these papers in the judicial district court for his or her county.
+Once you complete the petition and an "information sheet,” you will submit the documents in the judicial district court for your county.
 New Mexico has 13 judicial districts, with each court covering several counties.
-You can find links to most of the 13 judicial district court websites by going to the state judicial branch website at www.nmcourts.com.
+You can find links to most of the 13 judicial district court websites by going to the state Judicial Branch website.

 When you go to court to file your paperwork, it’s a good idea to bring multiple copies of the petition with you.
-The court clerk will stamp your copies, which you’ll then “serve” on your spouse.
-“Service” means that the other spouse will receive a copy of the divorce petition in a court-approved manner.
+The court clerk will stamp your copies, which you’ll then serve on (deliver to) your spouse.
+Service means that the other spouse will receive a copy of the divorce petition in a court-approved manner.
+(NMRA 1-005.)

-Under New Mexico law, the respondent spouse may be served by any of the following methods:
+Under New Mexico law, you must serve the respondent spouse by any of the following methods:

-After the respondent has been served, the petitioner should file the proof of service with the court.
-For example, if the respondent signed the green proof of delivery card, and it was returned to the petitioner, that green card should be given or mailed into the court clerk’s office as proof that the respondent actually received a copy of the divorce petition.
+After serving your spouse, you should file the proof of service with the court.
+For example, if the respondent signed the green proof of delivery card, and the postal service returned it to the petitioner, the petitioner should submit the green card to the court clerk’s office as proof that the respondent received a copy of the divorce petition.

 If the sheriff serves the respondent spouse, the sheriff will provide the paperwork necessary to prove service.

-Finally, if a third party (over 18) serves the divorce paperwork, the petitioner should have that person write on an extra court-stamped copy of the petition that he or she delivered the paperwork to the respondent spouse.
+Finally, if a third party (over 18) serves the divorce paperwork, the petitioner should have that person write the date of service on an extra court-stamped copy of the petition.

-Both spouses must exchange certain financial information no later than 45 days after the petition is filed.
+Both spouses must exchange certain financial information no later than 45 days after the petitioner files for divorce.
+(NMRA 1-123.)

-There are also court-sponsored “settlement facilitation” services.
+There are also court-sponsored settlement facilitation services.
 These sessions offer self-represented couples a chance to meet with an experienced, neutral third party, usually a trained mediator or attorney, who can help them reach an agreement on their divorce-related issues, like dividing marital property and deciding child custody.